microchip-pic-avr-examples/avr128db48-room-temp-sensor-mplab/README.md

 Please note, the unit specifiers are *case sensitive*.
 If an invalid specifier is set, the program will default to Celsius.

 ## Theory of Operation

+### Constant Caching

+To improve startup speed, the constants read and pre-computed from the sensor are stored into the internal EEPROM of the microcontroller.
+During subsequent startups, the EEPROM is verified against the device ID of the sensor and the XOR of those bytes.

+This feature can be bypassed by holding SW0 down when powering up the Curiosity Nano.
+To permanently disable constant caching, comment out `#define CACHE_CONSTANTS` in **MLX90632.h**.

 ### Main Loop